ErvinRanjan/Calculator/README.md

 # Calculator
-## This is my first project using javascript, html and css
+## This is my first project using javascript, HTML and CSS